 Each paper goes through a double blind peer-review process with experts in the discipline of the article topic.
 If the article is selected, the author will be asked to submit a revised version of the work before being accepted for publication.
 For this reason, it is important that authors provide up-to-date contact information.

-This journal is published in the fall and spring.
-Submissions are due on April 1st of any given year.
+This journal is published once a year in the fall.
+Submissions open on February 15th and are due on April 1st of any given year.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.